Dollar edges higher as virus restrictions unnerve investors

 The euro fell marginally while other major currencies remained in tight ranges in a quiet start to the week.

-Bitcoin skidded to a three-month low after Tesla Inc (TSLA.O) boss Elon Musk suggested at the weekend that the car maker is considering selling or may have already sold some of its holdings in the cryptocurrency.
-It later recovered slightly. read more
+Bitcoin skidded to a three-month low after Tesla Inc boss Elon Musk suggested at the weekend that the car maker is considering selling or may have already sold some of its holdings in the cryptocurrency.
+It later recovered slightly.

 Easing commodity prices and fresh virus outbreaks in Singapore and Taiwan - where COVID-19 had been contained - helped the U.S. dollar rise against the Australian and New Zealand dollars.
 The Singaporean and Taiwanese dollars also dropped, the latter by more than half a percent.